proddata/crate/docs/appendices/glossary.rst

     <glossary-replica-shard>` from a :ref:`primary shard
     <glossary-primary-shard>`.

-    Shard recovery can happen during node startup, after node failure, when :ref:`replicating <replication>` a primary shard, when moving a shard to another node (i.e., when :ref:`rebalancing <glossary-rebalancing>` the cluster), or during :ref:`snapshot restoration <snapshot-restore>`.
+    Shard recovery can happen during :ref:`node <glossary-node>` startup, after node failure, when :ref:`replicating <replication>` a primary shard, when moving a shard to another node (i.e., when :ref:`rebalancing
+    <glossary-rebalancing>` the cluster), or during :ref:`snapshot restoration
+    <snapshot-restore>`.

     A shard that is being recovered cannot be queried until the recovery process is complete.